hydra3333/vapoursynth-cnr3/CNR3_PixelPath_DataFlow_Map_and_TypedPointer_Approach_v0_2.md

 `/arch:AVX2` (MSBuild `<EnableEnhancedInstructionSet>AdvancedVectorExtensions2</...>`), Release AND Debug
 for parity.

+BUILD-SCOPE (do not miss): the solution has TWO projects — `cnr3.vcxproj` (the plugin DLL) AND `cnr3_cache_core_selftest.vcxproj` (the correctness gate).
+BOTH must get `/arch:AVX2` (Release+Debug), or the selftest validates the maths under DIFFERENT codegen than the shipping DLL — which undercuts the "AVX2 is neutral" proof.
+Also: the project + solution were reduced to x64-ONLY (Win32/x86 platforms removed from cnr3.vcxproj, cnr3_cache_core_selftest.vcxproj, and the .slnx) — a VS plugin is x64-only (VS itself is 64-bit), and this removes the footgun of ever building a non-AVX2 32-bit DLL by accident.

 CONSEQUENCES (decided consciously, not drifted into):
 - `/arch:AVX2` is WHOLE-DLL and enables AVX+AVX2+FMA+BMI/BMI2 (broader than the name).
 It gives the auto-vectoriser 256-bit integer vectors and the full AVX2 integer instruction set — the point of the